 The x87 FPU data registers (shown in Figure 8-1) consist of eight 80-bit registers.
 Values are stored in these registers in the double extended-precision floating-point format shown in Figure 4-3.
 When floating-point, integer, or packed BCD integer values are loaded from memory into any of the x87 FPU data registers, the values are automatically converted into double extended-precision floating-point format (if they are not already in that format).
-When computation results are subsequently transferred back into memory from any of the x87 FPU registers, the results can be left in the double extended-precision floating-point format or converted back into a shorter floating-point format, an integer format, or the packed BCD integer format.
+When computation results are subsequently transferred back into memory from any of the x87 FPU registers, the results can be left in the double extended-precision floating-point format.
 (See Section 8.2, "x87 FPU Data Types," for a description of the data types operated on by the x87 FPU.)